-This technology segment is defined by long lead times required for companies to reach commercial orbit and high levels of capital intensity.
+This technology segment is defined by long lead times required for companies to achieve commercial orbit, not to mention high levels of capital intensity.
 New opportunities exist in supply-chain and service-provider roles for rocket-launch enterprises and government agencies.

 Policymakers encourage startup-based growth because of its dynamic contribution to local economies.
-Investors are drawn to the proximity of at-hand opportunities.
+Investors are drawn to the proximity of at-hand deal flow.
 And startup management benefits from a critical mass of professional talent.

 The hospitality industry is influenced by consumers’ discretionary income.
 Technology is used to monitors costs, provide responsive service, and build brand loyalty.
 Those benefits mitigate the ebb-and-flow of the economic cycle and smooth out seasonal business fluctuations.